 Services like SpiderOak One Backup omit these convenient preview features for you to benefit from added security.
 Any additional features give control over your sensitive files to the service, but Spider Oak’s “trust less” approach has no access to the user data hosted, says CTO of SpiderOak.
 This is possible because the files are encrypted before they are sent to SpiderOak and the service can only see them as an encrypted mess that is not readable, not the original files that you uploaded for storage.

 However both Dropbox and SpiderOak had security breaches a couple of times in the past due to hacker attacks, when some accounts with sensitive files could be accessed by criminals.
 That’s the reason why you should choose a file sharing service that uses encryption, especially when sending large files online.
 Experts agree that the best way to send large files over the Internet is using the FileWhopper Service.
-Files or folders that you are going to send to your recipient have almost no size limit (up to 1 terabyte), they are securely encrypted and password-protected.
+Files or folders that you are going to send to your recipient have no size limit, they are securely encrypted and password-protected.
 The first transfer of up to 5GB in size is free of charge.
 Give it a try!

 When it comes to extremely sensitive files, Dropbox Help Center recommends keeping them in VeraCrypt container, and if you need to send them to someone else – sync them to cloud storage like Dropbox or SpiderOak, because if someone gains access to your cloud storage account, they would also need to get a password for the VeraCrypt container to extract the files.